mysql/mysql-utilities/doc/intro/index.rst

              get_replication_tests     return list of replication test function pointers server     get_connection_dictionary get the connection dictionary
-             find_running_servers      check to see if there are any servers running on the local host
+             find_running_servers      check whether there are any servers running on the local host
              connect_servers           connect to source and destination server Server                    used to connect to running MySQL server